deusExMac/TwitterSearch/README.md

 - ```config```

      Displays the current configuration settings, as loaded from the specified configuration file.
+Loaded configuration settings are shown in sections (defined inside the loaded configuration file).
+Last section with name ``__Runtime`` is not defined inside the configuration file; it contains settings added dynamically during runtime.
+E.g. which configuration file was actually loaded (see setting ``__configsource`` )

      ### Example